openartmarket/sui-move/CONTRIBUTING.md

 npm test
 ```

+You can rerun tests without redeploying the contracts.
+Just run `npm test` again.

 ## Coding practices
 1. We use tests to verify the code works as expected.
-2. We use [prettier] to format the code.
+2. We use prettier to format the code.
-3. We use [eslint] to check for common errors.
+3. We use eslint to check for common errors.
 4. We need to get a test-coverage tool, so we know that we have test all the permutations of the code.

 ### Formatting

 The code is autoformatted when running this command
+Configuration for the formatter is in the `.prettierrc` file

 ```sh
 npm run format